Setting up a turtle tank might get confusing, especially if you are not familiar with the needs of your pet.

 Let’s face it, our turtles are sweet and interesting animals, but they are also messy creatures.

-To keep the water clean and to avoid the unpleasant smell, you should start researching a good filter for your turtle tank.
+To keep the habitat clean and to avoid unpleasant tank smell or green water, you should start researching a good filter for your turtle tank.

 In my experience, a turtle habitat will benefit the most from a Canister Filter.
 Visit the link to get some quick ideas that I’ve gathered from experience and what is known to work best.